 Several places in Athens offer Greek dance lessons to tourists.
-The most famous place where you can take up Greek dance lesson is the Dora Stratou Theater.
+The most famous place where you can take up the Greek dance lesson is the Dora Stratou Theater.
 This theater is situated opposite one of the most impressive Athens points of interest, the Acropolis of Athens.
 Here, you can see entertaining performances by talented Greek dancers.
 Public and private dancing classes are available here.

 You will also find some tours in Athens offering dinner and dancing packages.
 During this kind of Athens tours, you will be served some fantastic traditional Greek cuisine, and you are invited to join their celebratory dance afterward.

-Watch Movies Under The Stars
+Cine Thisseion: Watch Movies Under The Stars

-If you take a trip to Athens during the summer, one the best Athens things to do is watching movies in open-air cinemas.
+If you take a trip to Athens during the summer, one of the best Athens things to do is watching movies in open-air cinemas.
 What can be more romantic than watching a movie under the blanket of a starry sky?
 Athens has several amazing outdoor cinemas that you can visit.

 Cine Thisseion is the oldest operating open-air cinema in Athens.
 Located near the Acropolis, Cine Thisseion is the locals’ favorite spot to spend their summer nights.

-Soothe Your Soul in The Beautiful Nature
+Botanical Museum: Soothe Your Soul in The Beautiful Nature

 If you are longing for an oasis to get away from the crowded Athens tourist attraction, it means you need to go to Athens National Garden.
-Located in the center of the city, National Garden provides you 15.5 hectares of lush greenery with breathtaking landscape.
+Located in the center of the city, National Garden provides you 15.5 hectares of lush greenery with a breathtaking landscape.

 Constructed under the order of Queen Amalia, this garden was formerly named the Royal Garden.
 Not only decorated with beautiful plants, but the park also houses some ancient ruins and busts of influential people.

-Inside the National Garden, you will find Botanical Museum.
+Inside the National Garden, you will find the Botanical Museum.
 If you travel to Athens with your kids, they can read some books in the garden’s library or play in the children’s playground.

 The National Garden opens from sunset to sunrise every day.

-Head to The Marina
+Head to the Marina

 If you want to enjoy a panoramic view of the sea, try to go to Flisvos, a beautiful marina in Athens.
 Recently renovated, the Flisvos marina has become one of the most iconic places to visit in Athens.

 You can enjoy a casual walk here, and watch amazing yachts docking here, making it a perfect spot to go sightseeing in Athens.
-The marina is most beautiful at nights during which this Athens points of interest is decoratively lit.
+The marina is most beautiful at nights during which this Athens points of interest are decoratively lit.